 THE arts of peace are almost all convertible to the arts of war; much more seldom is it that a strictly war invention finds even greater uses in peace.
-But sometimes the invention brought into being by war's necessities has a wide application when war ceases and such seems to be the case with the geophone, a listening instrument invented by the French, for the purpose of the more readily detecting enemy sapping and under-ground mining operations and for locating enemy artillery.
+But sometimes the invention brought into being by war's necessities has a wide application when war ceases and such seems to be the case with the geophone, a listening instrument invented by the French, for the purpose of the more readily detecting enemy sapping and underground mining operations and for locating enemy artillery.

-ground mining operations and to termine and the artillery.
 The microphone we have always with us when it comes to devising any apparatus for the detecting of faint sounds.
 But the French engineers who designed the geophone began from another angle, for the very good reason that not all vibration translates itself as sound, and microphone tests show there is a distinct limit well within the danger zone when faint sounds of pick and shovel are not detected by the electrical apparatus.

-which the danger zone when raint sounds of pick and shovel are not detected by the electrical apparatus.
 The geophone has nothing electrical about it; it is mechanical entirely and operates upon the principle of the seismograph, the instrument used for detecting and recording earthquakes.
 As the reader undoubtedly knows, the seismographic principle is that of a so-called steady mass which remains practically motionless because of its inertia, when the earth moves beneath it in seismic disturbrances.
-Having thus a point in motion (the earth), and a point stationary (the steady mass) the seismologist is able by means of a chrono-graph drum and pen to record the amplitude and dura-tion of earth vibrations.
+Having thus a point in motion (the earth), and a point stationary (the steady mass) the seismologist is able by means of a chronograph drum and pen to record the amplitude and duration of earth vibrations.

 The geophone consists of an iron ring about three and a half inches in diameter, within the center of which is suspended a lead disk, fastened by a single bolt through two mica disks, one of which covers the top and the other the bottom of the ring.
-Two brass cap pieces are disks in place, the top one having an opening in its center disks in place, the top one having an opening in its center to which is fastened a rubber tube, leading to a stethoto which is fastened a rubber tube, leading to a stetho-scopic ear piece.
-The apparatus, then, consists of a lead weight sus-pended between two mica disks cutting across a small air-tight box.
-If the instrument is placed on the ground and there is any pounding or digging in the vicinity, energy is transmitted as wave mo-tion through the acrt transmitted as wave mo-tion through the earth, and earth-waves shake the geophone case.
-The lead weight, on account of its mass and because it is suspended between the mica disks, remains comparatively motion-less.
-There is then a relative motion between the instrument case and the lead weight and a the lead weight and a compression and rare-faction of the air in the instrument takes place.
-Since the rubber tube leading to the stetho-scopic ear picce is con-nected with this space in the geophone, this rarefaction and compresraretaction and compres-sion is carried to the ear when it makes itself manifest as sound.
-The diagram will make the construction clear and the photographs show the method of using the device.

-It should be noted that
+Two brass cap pieces are fastened with bolts to the iron ring to hold the mica disks in place, the top one having an opening in its center to which is fastened a rubber tube, leading to a stethoscopic car piece.